wzhouwzhou/one-line-wonders/README.md

 # One line wonders
 A collection of one-line programs in various languages, performing various tasks.
+**"One-Line"** is for those languages that support it; the aim is to create a runnable file the shortest a language can allow.

 ### Why?
 Have some fun with coding every once in a while, and see how you can abuse the semantics of a language.